Driver short name

 are executed on the server side, unless the OGRSQL dialect is specified.

 You can use the full power of PostgreSQL + PostGIS SQL capabilities.

-Starting with GDAL 2.0, the following open options are available:
+The following open options are available:

 BATCH_INSERT=YES/NO: Whether to group feature insertions in a batch.
 Defaults to YES.
 Only apply in creation or update mode.

 COPY_MODE=YES/NO: Using COPY for insertions and reads can result in a performance improvement.
 Defaults to YES.